 Rainbow Room- Midtown

-Pretend you're Jack Donaghy and take in the view from the top of the rock.
-Takes an age to get served, but at least you can enjoy the view.
+Pretend you're Jack Donaghy and take in the vista from the top of the rock.
+Takes an age to get served, and you'll pay a premium, but at least you can enjoy the view.